Human Access Project: Tom McCall Waterfront Park

 In 2012, HAP spearheaded a plan to have Portland Parks & Recreation designate an official city beach at the southern end of Tom McCall Waterfront Park, Tom McCall Bowl Beach.
 HAP also organized several cleanups of Tom McCall Bowl Beach called "Unrock the Bowl", where volunteers picked up riprap rocks from along the river's edge to the bank where the rock was initially installed for bank protection.
-HAP's successful activism resulted the city adding "swim at your own risk" signs to Tom McCall Bowl Beach in 2013.
+HAP's successful activism resulted in the city adding "swim at your own risk" signs to Tom McCall Bowl Beach in 2013.
 In 2014, HAP paid for larger signs to be created and installed at Tom McCall Bowl Beach and what would become Poet's Beach.

-In 2023, HAP continued their work from 2012 at Tom McCall Bowl Beach "Unrocking the Bowl", where 100 volunteers lugged 20 tons of riprap rock from the river's edge to the bank and make trail improvement to two trails that lead to the river.
+In 2023, HAP continued their work from 2012 at Tom McCall Bowl Beach "Unrocking the Bowl", where 100 volunteers moved 20 tons of riprap rock from the river's edge to the bank and make trail improvement to two trails that lead to the river.